 You can read the whole post (in Italian) here.

-What I tell you here is the story of Facibeni Fotografia, a photo boutique who is already among the most successful International Wedding Photographers.
+What I tell you here is the story of Facibeni Fotografia, a photo boutique which is already among the most successful International Wedding Photographers.
 He gave us an interview full of ideas for those who wish to begin this profession.

-One of the best wedding photographers in central Italy, disputed by trendy wedding planners.
+One of the best wedding photographers in Italy, disputed by trendy wedding planners.
 Do you think this is a point of arrival or departure?

 Your work is very much in trend, how would you define your style and your footprint?